saloni-mohite/Plant-Disease-Classifier/README.md

 We use **image classification techniques** with models like CNN to achieve accurate predictions.
 The project is implemented in **Python** with libraries such as TensorFlow, Keras, NumPy, and OpenCV.
 Users can input plant leaf images, and the system predicts the disease type.
-The model aims to support precision agriculture and reduce crop losses.